About Sarah Launius

-Boyce, G., Launius, S., & Aguirre, A. (under review).
+Boyce, G. A., Launius, S., & Aguirre, A. (2017).
 Drawing the line: spatial strategies of community and resistance in post-SB1070 Arizona.
 ACME: An International E-Journal for Critical Geographies.

 Aguirre, A, Boyce, G & S Launius (under review) “We Mean Business": Arizona’s SB 1070 and the Pursuit of an Anti-Racist Economy.
 In D. Spade and T. Boucher (eds.)
 Enough!: the Personal Politics of Resisting Capitalism Oakland: AK Press.